INTRODUCTION:

 Semi-Permeable Membrane:

-The water goes through a semi-permeable membrane, which removes contaminants like PFAS, sugar metals, and other pollutants.
+The water goes through a semi-permeable membrane, which removes contaminants including PFAS, heavy metals, bacteria, and other dissolved pollutants.
 This membrane has small pores, which can keep harmful molecules out but allow water with no impurity to go through it.

 Post-Filtration: